Private Brands Can Compete with National Brand Marketing

 Private brands may have had modest beginnings decades ago, but they are now considered a major competitor against national brands.
-With a market worth over $150 billion and a projected CAGR of 2.95% during the period 2016-2020, you bet that private label constitutes a market to be contended with.
-Private brands are not only finding their way into consumers’ carts more often; they are also refining their manufacturing processes to become more sustainable and investing R&D dollars into product innovations.
+With a market worth over $150 billion and a projected CAGR of 2.95% during the period 2016-2020, you bet that they constitute a market to be contended with.
+They are not only finding their way into consumers’ carts more often; they are also refining their manufacturing processes to become more sustainable and investing R&D dollars into product innovations.

 Still, a quick glance at European markets reveals that private brands play a much less significant role in the US than they do in many Western European countries (private label’s market share in the US is 19%, far behind that of the United Kingdom’s 41%, for instance).
 So what’s keeping private brands in the US from jumping to Europe’s level?

 For starters, although private brands are more popular than they used to be, many consumers still view national brands as superior in packaging, innovativeness, and trustworthiness.
 Trace One, a management firm for private labels, found that 62% of consumers believe national brands’ packaging is more attractive and 69% believe national brands are more innovative.

 The importance of private brands’ clearly communicating the quality of their products through effective packaging and ad claims is now more relevant than ever.

 A 2016 report from Nielsen reveals that multicultural households may be especially hesitant to purchase private brands due to negative perceptions caused by such reasons as poor packaging, questions related to quality, and the belief that store brands are only for people on restrictive budgets.
 The report from Nielsen suggests, “With the diverse population in the U.S. quickly growing, retailers and manufacturers may need to take a closer look at how they are marketing store brands. . . .
 Without the critical component of effective in-store, out-of-store and online marketing, multicultural shoppers may bypass private label altogether. . .”